andydunstall/piko/README.md

 endpoint ID, Pico will load balance requests among those listeners.

 ## Components

 ### Server
 The Pico server is responsible for proxying requests from downstream clients to registered upstream listeners.

 Upstreams register one or more listeners with the server via an outbound-only connection.
 Each listener is identified by an endpoint ID.

+Pico may be hosted as a cluster of servers for fault tolerance and scalability.

 #### Routing
 Incoming HTTP requests include the endpoint ID to route to in either the `Host`